makbn/docker_basics_tutorial/README.md

 See 'docker run --help'.
 ```

-lets see what happend! read the first line of output,we have diffrent scenario when we run a docker image:
+Let's see what happened! read the first line of output, we have a different scenario when we run a docker image:

 - scenario 1

-  after you try tu run hello-world image, docker search for this image on your local machine,if its stored there from befor, new container create from image will be create and sart
+  After you try to run hello-world image, docker search for this image on your local machine, if its stored there from before, new container create from image will be created and start

 - scenario 2

-  but what if docker cant find image locally?**if you're not connected from Iran, North Korea, Republic of Crimea, Sudan, Cuba, and Syria**, in this scenario docker should search on an online repository to find this image!this repositories called **Registery**! after finding image docker will pull this requested image to your local machine storage and start your image to create new **container**
+  But what if docker cant find image locally?**if you're not connected from Iran, North Korea, Republic of Crimea, Sudan, Cuba, and Syria**, in this scenario docker should search on an online repository to find this image!
+These repositories called **Registery**!
+After finding image docker will pull this requested image to your local machine storage and start your image to create new **container**

-  but if you're a citizen of banned regions probeblly you will see this error:
+  But if you're a citizen of banned regions probably you will see this error:

   ```bash
   docker: Error response from daemon: error parsing HTTP 403 response body: invalid character '<' looking for beginning of value: "<html><body><h1>403 Forbidden</h1>\nSince Docker is a US company, we must comply with US export control regulations.
 In an effort to comply with these, we now block all IP addresses that are located in Cuba, Iran, North Korea, Republic of Crimea, Sudan, and Syria.
 If you are not in one of these cities, countries, or regions and are blocked, please reach out to https://support.docker.com\n</body></html>\n\n".